 If you love the book The Very Impatient Caterpillar book by Ross Burach, then I know you will want to check out the sequel called The Little Butterfly Who Could.
 Now that our main character has learned patience and has transformed into a butterfly, he must face his next challenge called migration.
+Check out these The Little Butterfly Who Could Activities your students will love.

 First, Grab the Books.